 Divorcing couples in Virginia frequently clash over dividing marital assets and debts.
-If the couple cannot agree on the matter amongst themselves, a judge will decide it for them.
+If the couple cannot agree on the matter between themselves, a Virginia court judge will decide it for them.

 Classifying property in a Virginia divorce